Women's Medical Imaging, BS

 Medical Imaging Professional Salary & Job Outlook

-O*Net Online indicates the U. S. median salary in 2014 for diagnostic medical sonographers was $67,530 per year ($32.47 per hour), while the Bureau of Labor Statistics projects a much faster than average job growth of 39 percent between 2012 and 2022.
+The Bureau of Labor Statistics indicates the U. S. median salary in May 2015 for diagnostic medical sonographers was $68,970 per year ($33.16 per hour), with a much faster than average projected job growth of 26 percent between 2014 and 2024.

 Which degree is right for me?